 Mexico City will be the third city for What Design Can Do to land.
 From March 2019 onwards WDCD will have a third annual event in place in addition to its annual conferences in Amsterdam and São Paulo.
-With the support of former Mexico City mayor Marcelo Ebrard and in collaboration with the Reinventing Mexico Foundation, WDCD will host a three-day event in the Mexican capital from 4 till 6 March 2019.
+With the support of former Mexico City mayor Marcelo Ebrard and in collaboration with the Reinventing Mexico Foundation, WDCD will host a three-day event in the Mexican capital in spring 2019.

 ‘We are thrilled to be taking WDCD to Mexico City, a place with a rich culture of design and, above all, with a creative community that is working every day towards making Mexico and our planet a better place,’ says WDCD’s co-founder and creative director Richard van der Laken.
 ‘WDCD Mexico City will reinforce our work in Latin America and will aim to become a strategic link between the design thinking and doing across the Americas.
 We are grateful to Marcelo Ebrard for his visionary leadership and for encouraging us to take this move.’